Has issues defending downhill runs straight at him

 NFL Matches: Cleveland, Tampa Bay, Washington, Arizona, Oakland, Los Angeles Chargers, Detroit, Buffalo, Atlanta and New England

 There are a lot of teams that could target Hurst in the early rounds of the 2018 NFL Draft.
 With his ability to contribute as an interior pass-rusher, Hurst should have a number of teams hoping to draft him.
 Perhaps the highest he could hope to go would be to the Browns' second-round pick to lead off Day 2.
-They could consider an interior pass-rusher to go between Myles Garrett and Danny Shelton.
+They could consider an interior pass-rusher to go next Myles Garrett.

 Tampa Bay needs to improve its line play on both sides of the ball.
 Hurst could form a tough tandem next to Gerald McCoy.
 The Redskins need more talent in their front seven, and Hurst could give them an interior rusher to go with Jonathan Allen.
-Arizona has missed Calais Campbell this season, and Hurst could get consideration for the Cardinals.
+Arizona missed Calais Campbell last season, and Hurst could receive consideration from the Cardinals.